The Best Spectrum TV Packages for Seniors: Simple Guide & Prices

 Bottom line

-Spectrum offers several TV packages starting at $25 to $40 per month with options for different budgets and viewing habits.
+Spectrum's mainstream TV packages run from $100 to $145 a month for the first year, with cheaper streaming-only tiers below that.
 You can build a plan that fits what you actually want to watch, add customization options like sports or entertainment channels, and watch on devices throughout your home.
+What makes Spectrum different from a satellite provider is the streaming apps folded in at no extra cost.

 International packages serve multilingual households.
-Equipment choices range from traditional HD boxes to voice-controlled Apple TV 4K and the budget-friendly Xumo Stream Box.
-Bundling TV with internet and phone can cut $20 to $30 from your monthly costs and simplify bill management.
+Equipment choices range from traditional HD boxes to the voice-controlled Apple TV 4K and the Xumo Stream Box.
+Bundling TV with internet and phone can lower your monthly total and leaves you with one bill instead of three.

 Accessibility features address common challenges older adults face.
 Voice-activated remotes reduce frustration, closed captioning and narration help those with hearing or vision limitations, and the Spectrum TV App lets you watch on different devices.